nikhiljha/aeneid/README.md

 Install aeneid with your favorite package manager...

-**cargo**: `cargo install aeneid`
+**cargo**: `cargo install aeneid --root /usr/local/bin` (important: ~/.cargo won't work, specify --root)

 ## Configuration

+**Automatic Configuration**

+If you installed from a non-cargo package manager, everything should be automatically configured.
+Just add credentials to `/etc/aeneid/config.toml`.

+If you're on Linux and installed from cargo, you can run `sudo aeneid --init init`, and then add credentials to `/etc/aeneid/config.toml`.

+If none of the above apply to you, see the manual configuration instructions below.

+**Manual Configuration**

 The configuration lives in `/etc/aeneid/config.toml`.
-If it doesn't exist, create it based on the `config.toml` in this repository.
+If it doesn't exist, create it based on the `src/config.toml` in this repository.
 All fields should have comments explaining what they do.

 You'll also need to set `AuthorizedKeysCommand /path/to/bin/aeneid` and `AuthorizedKeysCommandRunAs aeneid` in your sshd_config (typically `/etc/ssh/sshd_config`) so that OpenSSH knows where to get keys from.